 You can only view the JMX configuration of your Oracle CEP server using Oracle CEP Visualizer.
 To change the configuration, you must manually update the server's config.xml file.

-For more information, see "Configuring JMX for Oracle CEP" in the Oracle Complex Event Processing Administrator's Guide.
+For more information, see "Configuring JMX for Oracle CEP" in the Oracle Fusion Middleware Administrator's Guide for Oracle Complex Event Processing.

 Managing Data Sources